s-banks/java-fundamentals-review/README.md

 6. Create an interface named **Barkable** inside of `java`.

-   - The **Barkable** interface should specify an instance method named `bark` that accepts no arguments and is void.
+   - The **Barkable** interface should specify a public abstract method named `bark` that accepts no arguments and returns nothing.
    - Change your **Dog** class so that it implements the **Barkable** interface.
    - The implementation of the `bark` method on the **Dog** class should print the following message:
      ```